david-simoes-93/A3C3/README.md

-# A3C3
+# Asynchronous Advantage Actor-Centralized-Critic with Communication (A3C3)

-Asynchronous Advantage Actor-Centralized-Critic with Communication
+A distributed asynchronous actor-critic algorithm in a multi-agent setting with differentiable communication and a centralized critic.